Dallas Murder Defense Attorneys

 If the defendant can prove that they caused the other's death because they were provoked, they could be convicted of a second-degree felony.
 Potential penalties include between 2 and 20 years in prison and/or a fine of up to $10,000.

 Capital murder is a capital felony.
 A defendant can be sentenced to imprisonment for life without parole or to death.

 Get Legal Representation You Can Trust

-At Hamilton Grant PC, we know that defenses can be raised in a murder case.
+At Deandra Grant Law, we know that defenses can be raised in a murder case.
 That is why we will invest the time and resources necessary to build a compelling legal strategy on your behalf.
 Our team is ready to fight for you in and out of court to work toward obtaining the best possible result.

 Meet Our Team

 Deandra Grant Law is a team of highly qualified attorneys backed by decades of experience.
 Get to know us.Click Here